kovasap/draft-concept/README.md

 # Draft Concept

+## TODOs

+ - Add drag/drop functionality to make characters move and attack each other.
+ - Add money that characters can use to trade for items or new allies.
+ - Make the map a lot bigger, and add an objective to it.

 ## The Map

 The game takes place on a interconnected graph map (like the path of exile skill